johannesmik/wipro/sheet1/README.md

 print "square root of n is ", #TODO
 ```

+### If

+Using **if** conditions, write following programs.
+In case the condition
+is true print some text like "Access granted", "Itsa me!", or "First option selected".

+  - check if a variable *age* is over 18
+  - check if a variable *name* is your first name
+  - check if a variable *option* is exactly 1

+### If-Else

+Now amend your previous "if-programs" to output some text if the condition is not fulfilled,
+for example "Access denied", "Hello, stranger", or "Another option selected".

+You will need **else** for this.

 ### For loops 1

 Write a program that writes all numbers from 1 to 15 to the screen.